giantswarm/docs/src/content/basics/azure-accelerated-networking/index.md

 ## Support in Giant Swarm Clusters

-As of release v{{% first_azure_accelerated_networking_version %}}, `Accelerated Networking` is enabled by default on all `Node Pools` that have a Virtual Machine type that support the feature, so there is nothing you need to do in order to leverage the benefits of `AN`.
+As of release v{{% first_azure_accelerated_networking_version %}}, `Accelerated Networking` is enabled by default on all `Node Pools` that have a [Virtual Machine type that supports the feature](https://docs.microsoft.com/en-us/azure/virtual-network/create-vm-accelerated-networking-powershell#supported-vm-instances), so there is nothing you need to do in order to leverage the benefits of `AN`.

 ## Caveats